 Unlike virtual reality, which transports wearers of VR headsets into other worlds, augmented reality brings digital ideas into the physical realm.
 Interior designers use the technology to visualize how a room would look filled with furniture before they buy it.
-Graphic designer use it to make silly filters on social media platforms like Instagram and Snapchat.
+Graphic designers use it to make silly filters on social media platforms like Instagram and Snapchat.
 Game developers use it to spawn 3D avatars in the user's own home.
 App developers are using it to make digital tools to measure and map real structures.

 Zack Kroll, aka Bald Boy, through a series he calls SatARday, which runs every Saturday (hence the name), creates AR sneakers he gives out for free via Snapchat.
 There, users can use the filter to "wear" his designs.
 They stick to your feet as you walk, adapt to shadows and light changes and reflect whatever's nearby.